 Welcome again to your new classroom, RV 123 PM.
 We will have two live learning sessions on Tuesdays at 10:30 am and Wednesdays at 9:30 am for both the Am and PM classes at Rainier Vista.
 Teachers Mary, Suzanne, and I will provide some learning through stories, song, dance, and listen to your child’s interests.
 We hope to see you all there.
 Please look for the email invitation and click the link for Teams.

 Our Communication is very important as we work together to provide the best learning experience for your child.
 As always, your time and patience is very much appreciated during these times.

 Enjoy the fun learning activities and helpful links below.

 Remote Learning Resources | The Seattle Public Library (spl.org)

 Our four progam-wide expectations are Be Compassionate, Be Curious, Be A Community and Be Courageous.
-This week we will focus on how children can Be A Community.
+This week we will focus on how children can be courageous.